 Consumers love using a map search when looking for properties because it provides immediate gratification and enables them to explore properties in a more fun and interactive way.
 It’s also very helpful for users who aren’t as familiar with the area and learning about the geography.
-Eureka Search provides this kind of experience, but many agents don’t realize this unique WordPress IDX search experience has more up it’s sleeve than just a single property search page.
+Premium Search provides this kind of experience, but many agents don’t realize this unique WordPress IDX search experience has more up it’s sleeve than just a single property search page.
 We’re going to show you how you can place multiple map search instances throughout your site to increase engagement that gives your SEO a lift, while making your real estate site a preferred search destination for buyers and sellers.

 Build Custom Pages For Communities

 We recommend agents use custom pages on their website to highlight the different cities and neighborhoods they focus on serving.
 These pages can be full of pictures, videos and information buyers and sellers will find helpful.
 This helps and engages your site users, it differentiates your site from other sites that are just full of listings, and the custom content contributes to your SEO strategy with your control over all page content.
 Since your SEO rankings in Google are partly determined by your custom unique content, target keyword usage, and user engagement, these pages are a perfect place to include a map search that encourages exploring, spending time, and learning.
 You also give users a jump start with map search experience that is already focused on the city or neighborhood.
 This method eliminates a lot of the manipulation they have to do when working with a one-size-fits-all map search on your site.

 With your custom pages built and your iHomefinder account with Premium Search, all you have to do is add the following shortcode to you WordPress page or post and replace the x’s with a zip code or a street address.
 You can also change the height value which is shown in pixels.